pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

         int32_t dbnum;  // Flushed database number, -1 for all the DBs
                         // in the case of the FLUSHALL operation.

-    The start event is called *before* the operation is initiated, thus allowing the callback to call DBSIZE or other operation on the yet-to-free keyspace.
+  The start event is called _before_ the operation is initiated, thus allowing the callback to call DBSIZE or other operation on the yet-to-free keyspace.

-* `RedisModuleEvent_Loading`
+- `RedisModuleEvent_Loading`

   Called on loading operations: at startup when the server is started, but also after a first synchronization when the replica is loading the RDB file from the master.
   The following sub events are available:

-    * `REDISMODULE_SUBEVENT_LOADING_RDB_START`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_LOADING_RDB_START`
-    * `REDISMODULE_SUBEVENT_LOADING_AOF_START`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_LOADING_AOF_START`
-    * `REDISMODULE_SUBEVENT_LOADING_REPL_START`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_LOADING_REPL_START`
-    * `REDISMODULE_SUBEVENT_LOADING_ENDED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_LOADING_ENDED`
-    * `REDISMODULE_SUBEVENT_LOADING_FAILED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_LOADING_FAILED`

   Note that AOF loading may start with an RDB data in case of rdb-preamble, in which case you'll only receive an AOF_START event.

-* `RedisModuleEvent_ClientChange`
+- `RedisModuleEvent_ClientChange`

   Called when a client connects or disconnects.
   The data pointer can be casted to a RedisModuleClientInfo structure, documented in RedisModule_GetClientInfoById().
   The following sub events are available:

-    * `REDISMODULE_SUBEVENT_CLIENT_CHANGE_CONNECTED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_CLIENT_CHANGE_CONNECTED`
-    * `REDISMODULE_SUBEVENT_CLIENT_CHANGE_DISCONNECTED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_CLIENT_CHANGE_DISCONNECTED`

-* `RedisModuleEvent_Shutdown`
+- `RedisModuleEvent_Shutdown`

   The server is shutting down.
 No subevents are available.

-* `RedisModuleEvent_ReplicaChange`
+- `RedisModuleEvent_ReplicaChange`

   This event is called when the instance (that can be both a master or a replica) get a new online replica, or lose a replica since it gets disconnected.
   The following sub events are available:

-    * `REDISMODULE_SUBEVENT_REPLICA_CHANGE_ONLINE`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_REPLICA_CHANGE_ONLINE`
-    * `REDISMODULE_SUBEVENT_REPLICA_CHANGE_OFFLINE`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_REPLICA_CHANGE_OFFLINE`

   No additional information is available so far: future versions of Redis will have an API in order to enumerate the replicas connected and their state.

-* `RedisModuleEvent_CronLoop`
+- `RedisModuleEvent_CronLoop`

   This event is called every time Redis calls the serverCron() function in order to do certain bookkeeping.
 Modules that are required to do operations from time to time may use this callback.
   Normally Redis calls this function 10 times per second, but this changes depending on the "hz" configuration.
   No sub events are available.

   The data pointer can be casted to a RedisModuleCronLoop structure with the following fields:

         int32_t hz;  // Approximate number of events per second.

-* `RedisModuleEvent_MasterLinkChange`
+- `RedisModuleEvent_MasterLinkChange`

   This is called for replicas in order to notify when the replication link becomes functional (up) with our master, or when it goes down.
 Note that the link is not considered up when we just connected to the master, but only if the replication is happening correctly.
   The following sub events are available:

-    * `REDISMODULE_SUBEVENT_MASTER_LINK_UP`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_MASTER_LINK_UP`
-    * `REDISMODULE_SUBEVENT_MASTER_LINK_DOWN`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_MASTER_LINK_DOWN`

-* `RedisModuleEvent_ModuleChange`
+- `RedisModuleEvent_ModuleChange`

   This event is called when a new module is loaded or one is unloaded.
   The following sub events are available:

-    * `REDISMODULE_SUBEVENT_MODULE_LOADED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_MODULE_LOADED`
-    * `REDISMODULE_SUBEVENT_MODULE_UNLOADED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_MODULE_UNLOADED`

   The data pointer can be casted to a RedisModuleModuleChange structure with the following fields:

         const char* module_name;  // Name of module loaded or unloaded. int32_t module_version;  // Module version.

-* `RedisModuleEvent_LoadingProgress`
+- `RedisModuleEvent_LoadingProgress`

   This event is called repeatedly called while an RDB or AOF file is being loaded.
   The following sub events are available:

-    * `REDISMODULE_SUBEVENT_LOADING_PROGRESS_RDB`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_LOADING_PROGRESS_RDB`
-    * `REDISMODULE_SUBEVENT_LOADING_PROGRESS_AOF`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_LOADING_PROGRESS_AOF`

   The data pointer can be casted to a RedisModuleLoadingProgress structure with the following fields:

         int32_t hz;  // Approximate number of events per second. int32_t progress;  // Approximate progress between 0 and 1024,
                            // or -1 if unknown.

-* `RedisModuleEvent_SwapDB`
+- `RedisModuleEvent_SwapDB`

   This event is called when a SWAPDB command has been successfully Executed.
   For this event call currently there is no subevents available.

   The data pointer can be casted to a RedisModuleSwapDbInfo structure with the following fields:

         int32_t dbnum_first;    // Swap Db first dbnum
         int32_t dbnum_second;   // Swap Db second dbnum

-* `RedisModuleEvent_ReplBackup`
+- `RedisModuleEvent_ReplBackup`

   WARNING: Replication Backup events are deprecated since Redis 7.0 and are never fired.
   See RedisModuleEvent_ReplAsyncLoad for understanding how Async Replication Loading events are now triggered when repl-diskless-load is set to swapdb.

   Called when repl-diskless-load config is set to swapdb, And redis needs to backup the current database for the possibility to be restored later.
 A module with global data and maybe with aux_load and aux_save callbacks may need to use this notification to backup / restore / discard its globals.
   The following sub events are available:

-    * `REDISMODULE_SUBEVENT_REPL_BACKUP_CREATE`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_REPL_BACKUP_CREATE`
-    * `REDISMODULE_SUBEVENT_REPL_BACKUP_RESTORE`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_REPL_BACKUP_RESTORE`
-    * `REDISMODULE_SUBEVENT_REPL_BACKUP_DISCARD`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_REPL_BACKUP_DISCARD`

-* `RedisModuleEvent_ReplAsyncLoad`
+- `RedisModuleEvent_ReplAsyncLoad`

   Called when repl-diskless-load config is set to swapdb and a replication with a master of same data set history (matching replication ID) occurs.
   In which case redis serves current data set while loading new database in memory from socket.
-    Modules must have declared they support this mechanism in order to activate it, through REDISMODULE_OPTIONS_HANDLE_REPL_ASYNC_LOAD flag.
+  Modules must have declared they support this mechanism in order to activate it, through PHARMAVILLAGEMODULE_OPTIONS_HANDLE_REPL_ASYNC_LOAD flag.
   The following sub events are available:

-    * `REDISMODULE_SUBEVENT_REPL_ASYNC_LOAD_STARTED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_REPL_ASYNC_LOAD_STARTED`
-    * `REDISMODULE_SUBEVENT_REPL_ASYNC_LOAD_ABORTED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_REPL_ASYNC_LOAD_ABORTED`
-    * `REDISMODULE_SUBEVENT_REPL_ASYNC_LOAD_COMPLETED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_REPL_ASYNC_LOAD_COMPLETED`

-* `RedisModuleEvent_ForkChild`
+- `RedisModuleEvent_ForkChild`

   Called when a fork child (AOFRW, RDBSAVE, module fork...) is born/dies The following sub events are available:

-    * `REDISMODULE_SUBEVENT_FORK_CHILD_BORN`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_FORK_CHILD_BORN`
-    * `REDISMODULE_SUBEVENT_FORK_CHILD_DIED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_FORK_CHILD_DIED`

-* `RedisModuleEvent_EventLoop`
+- `RedisModuleEvent_EventLoop`

   Called on each event loop iteration, once just before the event loop goes to sleep or just after it wakes up.
   The following sub events are available:

-    * `REDISMODULE_SUBEVENT_EVENTLOOP_BEFORE_SLEEP`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_EVENTLOOP_BEFORE_SLEEP`
-    * `REDISMODULE_SUBEVENT_EVENTLOOP_AFTER_SLEEP`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_EVENTLOOP_AFTER_SLEEP`

-* `RedisModule_Event_Config`
+- `RedisModule_Event_Config`

   Called when a configuration event happens
   The following sub events are available:

-    * `REDISMODULE_SUBEVENT_CONFIG_CHANGE`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_CONFIG_CHANGE`

   The data pointer can be casted to a RedisModuleConfigChange structure with the following fields:

         const char **config_names; // An array of C string pointers containing the
                                    // name of each modified configuration item uint32_t num_changes;      // The number of elements in the config_names array

-* `RedisModule_Event_Key`
+- `RedisModule_Event_Key`

   Called when a key is removed from the keyspace.
 We can't modify any key in the event.
   The following sub events are available:

-    * `REDISMODULE_SUBEVENT_KEY_DELETED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_KEY_DELETED`
-    * `REDISMODULE_SUBEVENT_KEY_EXPIRED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_KEY_EXPIRED`
-    * `REDISMODULE_SUBEVENT_KEY_EVICTED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_KEY_EVICTED`
-    * `REDISMODULE_SUBEVENT_KEY_OVERWRITTEN`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_KEY_OVERWRITTEN`

   The data pointer can be casted to a RedisModuleKeyInfo structure with the following fields:

         RedisModuleKey *key;    // Key name

-The function returns `REDISMODULE_OK` if the module was successfully subscribed for the specified event.
-If the API is called from a wrong context or unsupported event is given then `REDISMODULE_ERR` is returned.
+The function returns `PHARMAVILLAGEMODULE_OK` if the module was successfully subscribed for the specified event.
+If the API is called from a wrong context or unsupported event is given then `PHARMAVILLAGEMODULE_ERR` is returned.

 <span id="RedisModule_IsSubEventSupported"></span>